edwingeng/wuid/README.md

 # Overview
 - WUID is a globally unique number generator.
-- WUID is **10-135** times faster than UUID and thousands of times faster than generating unique numbers with Redis.
+It is tens of times faster than UUID.
+Each instance can even generate 100M unique numbers in a single second.
 - In the nutshell, WUID generates unique 64-bit integers in sequence.
 The high 28 bits are loaded from a data store.
 By now, Redis, MySQL, MongoDB and Callback are supported.
+- WUID renews the high 28 bits automatically when the low 36 bits are about to run out.
+- WUID guarantees the uniqueness as long as all its instances share a same data store.
+- Number obfuscation is supported.
+- WUID is lock free.

 # Benchmarks
 ```